hivesolutions/builds/readme.md

     VERSION=v1 deploy.sh

+In order to work (change the scudum base system) you need to deploy the latest version into a local drive (typically `/dev/sdb`) in order to do that use:

+    DEV_NAME=/dev/sdb install.dev.sh

 To create an img file of an hard drive and then install it on a device use (experimental):

     install.img.sh && sleep 10 && dd if=scudum.img of=/dev/sdb bs=1M